 I must admit that this Broccoli Cheddar Casserole recipe took me more than a few times to get right.
 But after perfection, I think it’s truly outstanding, even ULTIMATE!
-Some might think that it’s embarrassing that it took me a few times to get right, considering I’ve been developing recipes for almost a decade.
+Some might think that it’s embarrassing that it took me a few times to get a casserole recipe right, considering I’ve been developing recipes for over a decade.
 After all, a casserole is about as basic as it gets right?
 RIGHT?!

 I mean sure.
 If you are just stirring together stuff with a few cans of soup and popping it in the oven, that’s definitely true (not that there’s anything wrong with that!), but making a broccoli and cheese casserole from scratch can be a lot harder than you might think.